5huu/BlockChat/README.md

 ### Prerequisites:
 - Ensure you have MetaMask installed and set up with an Ethereum account.
 - Install XAMPP or another local server environment to host the BlockChat application locally.
+- Or start using the application right away: https://blochat.netlify.app/

 ### Creating an Account:
 - To use BlockChat, users need to have an Ethereum account.